lamtonylam/tsoha2024/README.md

 - ✅ Comment functionality for patches
 - ✅ CSRF-vulnerability mitigated
 - The project is almost finished, with minor final polishes only required.
 Minimum target of 5 database tables has been also achieved.

+##### Final deadline
+The app is functional no larger issues are present.
+After the second deadline no major features were implemented, and the commits largely included refactorings and minor UI changes.

 # Using app on the web